Trailer Maintenance Tips

 Maintaining The Tires

 Before every trip, check your trailer tires for wear.
-It’s recommended that you replace your trailer tires every three to five years.
-When replacing tires, make sure the ones you purchase match the ones you already have, if you are not buying a complete set.
-It’s a good idea to shell out the extra cash to replace all of your trailer tires at once, as even good tires are worn to some extent and the addition of a new, unworn tire can lead to handling difficulty when towing.
+It’s recommended that you replace your trailer tyres every three to five years.
+When replacing tyres, make sure the ones you purchase match the ones you already have, if you are not buying a complete set.
+It’s a good idea to shell out the extra cash to replace all of your trailer tires at once, as even good tires are worn to some extent and the addition of a new, unworn tyre can lead to handling difficulty when towing.
 Some manufacturers make tires that are specially designed for trailers.

 When you store your trailer, cover the tires to protect them against sun damage, which can cause cracking and splitting.